 - a.
-The FPE committee is comprised of approximately one third of the faculty.
+TheFPE committee is comprised of approximately one third of the faculty.
 Insofar as is possible, faculty members should serve no more than once in any given three-year period.
 Each year the previous members are replaced by the next group at the top of a rotating list of all faculty members.
 After that group has served it in turn goes to the bottom of the list and works its way back up.
-New faculty members begin at the bottom of the list. - b.
-The FPE committee recommends to the chair the distribution of merit funds, consistent with the procedures departmentally approved.
+New faculty members begin at the bottom of the list.
+If there are fewer than 3 Specialized Faculty Members, the Chair may appoint an ad hoc member from the Specialized Faculty Ranks to the FPE. - b.
+The FPE committee minus any adhoc committee members recommends to the chair the distribution of merit funds, consistent with the procedures departmentally approved.
 This applies to all tenure-track and tenured faculty, and to all fulltime non-tenure track faculty members-each according to their individual assignments of responsibility.
 (See Appendices B and D.) - c.
-Appendix B to the Bylaws, the Merit Procedures of the History Department, can be altered without a vote in the following minor ways: the due dates for submitted materials and; the dates covered by each annual review.
+Appendix B to the Bylaws, the merit procedures of the History Department, can be altered without a vote in the following minor ways: the due dates for submitted materials and; the dates covered by each annual review.
 Substantive changes to the merit procedures (Appendix B) will require a quorum vote. - d.
 The FPE committee also recommends to the chair whether they see progress in relation to the Department's promotion and tenure standards of a faculty member who has not achieved the highest rank in their classification.